dionyziz/tidyarxiv/README.md

 * **target**: Optional.
 Specifies the root .tex file of your project (not including the .tex extension).
 If skipped, "main" is used.
+* **outdir**: Optional.
+Output directory in which to store the generated .pdf and .tar.gz file.
+If skipped, "." is used.
 * **files**: Optional.
 Array of [glob file patterns](https://docs.python.org/3/library/glob.html#module-glob) necessary to build your project.
 By default, all .tex, .sty., and .bib files are included.